Washington Irving Young Adult Borough Center (YABC)

 Bilingual English – Spanish is a plus.

 Staff is expected to be committed to the mission, vision, and values of Mission Society.
-Proof of COVID-19 vaccination is mandatory.

 Salary and Benefits

-Salary range is high $60k based on experience, qualifications and fit.
+Salary range is low $60k based on experience, qualifications and fit.
 Comprehensive benefits include medical, dental, life, long term disability insurance, 403(b) retirement plan with employer match, TransitChek, Employee Wellness Program, Municipal Credit Union membership, voluntary supplemental insurance options.

 Subject: Washington Irving YABC Program Director.

 Note: We are unable to accept phone calls.
 Applicants must meet qualifications stated above.
 Only applicants selected for further consideration will be contacted.